AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 1. To access the Locations manager in Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**.

-1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **Show all locations**] option to view locations created by all users in your organization. <!-- double-check this step and maybe add a screenshot?
+1. (Conditional) If you are a system administrator, you can enable the [!UICONTROL **View locations for all users**] option to view locations created by all users in your organization. <!-- Maybe add a screenshot?
 This is new functionality -->

 1. Filter or search the list of locations: